jumpingjoy/watchnationpro/index.md

  </tr>
  <tr>
    <td>Clarity</td>
-   <td>Is it visible under bright sunlight?
-   Is it bright enough when viewed in the dark?
-   View the watch from different angles and a different distance from your eyes and ensure that clarity is uncompromised</td>
+   <td>Is it visible under bright sunlight.Is it bright enough when viewed in the dark.View the watch from different angles and a different distance from your eyes and ensure that clarity is uncompromised</td>
  </tr>
  <tr>
    <td>Always On Display</td>